dudewithan02/canary-hat/README.md

 8. Check for a functioning CAN0 network by running `ip -s -d link show can0`.
 A working and correctly set up CAN0 network will show bitrate 1000000 and qlen 128
 9. Continue to flash your CAN toolhead boards as per Esoterical's guide

+## MAX31865, RGB, I2C, UART

+To enable these functions, your Raspberry Pi must first be set up as an MCU to be recognised by Klipper.
+To do this, follow the official [Klipper RPi Microcontroller](https://www.klipper3d.org/RPi_microcontroller.html) documentation.

+Once this has been set up, please see the sample canary.cfg for details on how to correctly set up these functions with pin mappings.